-See documentation on the execution order of event functions to learn how Unity handle event functions by default.
+See documentation on the execution order of event functions to learn how Unity handles event functions by default.

-You can use the Script Execution Order settings (menu: Edit > Project Settings > Script Execution Order).
+You can use the Script Execution Order settings (menu: Edit > Project Settings, then select the Script Execution Order__ category).

 Scripts can be added to the inspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info